millesabords/cpp_regexps/README.txt

 - Use C++11 regexp api only if you don't have the choice.

 Requirements:
-make sure to have ffmpeg and ffprobe installed on your system
+- make sure to have ffmpeg and ffprobe installed on your system
+- For windows users under linux: you need 'i686-w64-mingw32-g++' and 'wine' to cross-compile and test under linux
+- For windows users under windows (make sense?): don't know.
+Not tested under a real windows environment yet.
+TODO

 How to use:
 $ make